maqloner/murkwurst-is-burning/README.md

 - Combats in the village can occur in one of the battle scenes provided, or in a theater of mind which is preferable for some monsters, such as the Archibishop of Flames or the Furious mob.
 - All scenes should activate at the recommended starting location.
 - Two versions of actors exist, one for the village which has a smaller token size and the other for the battle scene.
+- At the top of the compendiums panel, a button has been added to re-import the adventure compendiums when necessary.

 ### Dashboard actions
 - **Book**: [the adventure](https://docs.google.com/document/d/1ZrCVtzWBW3m2QPJsaRT4zxqjHz2fMZMPNiIv6WJz5r4 "the adventure")